 Are you about to start a new business?
 If so, you can do a lot to protect yourself and your family by forming a corporate entity.
 This corporate shield does just that: it shields your personal livelihood from creditors of your business should your business fall on tough times.
-There are several different corporate entities for which an individual may choose for his or her business (both an attorney and accountant should be consulted in determining which entity to set up).
+There are several different corporate entities for which an individual may choose for his or her business (both a local attorney and accountant should be consulted in determining which entity to set up).
 Below are some very common questions and answers regarding the various types of corporate entities and when they are necessary and appropriate to protect the legal interests of both the company and owners.

 What is a corporation?